 Then, while daydreaming, I suddenly heard a rattle.
 A fat rattlesnake sat in the middle of the trail, its forked tongue flicking in and out.
 I jumped a foot and ran back several yards.
 It retreated, but just to the side of the path.
 Crap!

-In the end, I scrambled up the rocks to my right and hiked around it.
+In the end, I scrambled up the rocks to my right to hike around the snake, as that was my only option.
+I guess I already knew it wouldn’t be wise to further antagonize the snake.
 But I do not like this!
 Rattlers are not supposed to be seen twice in 36 hours!

 This is another dry stretch.
 My only water source came about 16 miles in, at the Gila River.
 It’s flowing well, thanks to the snow I assume.
 It has a reputation for being muddy, and it looked that way, but it scooped up clear and filtered fine.